TreesLab/NCLscan/README.md

 ```
 >./NCL_Scan5.py
 ```
-Note: This program appends gene names in the final result (i.e., "MyProject.result") according to the gene annotation.
+Note: This program appends gene names (according to the gene annotation) and the total number of support reads (all/junc/span) in the final result (i.e., "MyProject.result").